braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/locations_and_geofences.md

 ### Step 2: Enable Geofences

-By default, geofences are disabled in the SDK.
+By default, geofences are enabled based on whether automatic location collection is enabled.
 You can enable geofences using the `Info.plist` file.
 Add the `Appboy` dictionary to your `Info.plist` file.
 Inside the `Appboy` dictionary, add the `EnableGeofences` boolean subentry and set the value to `YES`.

- You can also enable automatic location tracking at app startup time via the [`startWithApiKey:inApplication:withLaunchOptions:withAppboyOptions`][4] method.
+ You can also enable geofences at app startup time via the [`startWithApiKey:inApplication:withLaunchOptions:withAppboyOptions`][4] method.
 In the `appboyOptions` dictionary, set `ABKEnableGeofencesKey` to `YES`.
 For example:

 {% tabs %}
 {% tab OBJECTIVE-C %}